ivangfr/springboot-elk-prometheus-grafana/README.md

   - Access `Kibana` website
   - Click on `Explore on my own`
-  - In the main Kibana page, click on "burger" menu icon and then on `Discover`
+  - In the main page, click on "burger" menu icon and then on `Discover`
   - Click on `Create index pattern` button
   - In the `Index pattern` field, set `filebeat-*` and click on `> Next Step` button
   - In the `Time field` combo-box, select `@Timestamp` and click on `Create index pattern`